DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/getting-started.md

 ### Supported Browsers

-React Grid supports the latest, stable releases of all major browsers: Chrome, Firefox, Safari, Opera, Microsoft Edge.
+React Grid supports the latest stable releases of all major browsers: Google Chrome, Mozilla Firefox, Safari, Opera, and Microsoft Edge.

-React Grid should operate well enough in other browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform’s web view API.
-Though they are not officially supported.
-It is also applicable for Microsoft Interner Explorer.
-In order to operate correctly in some of these browsers, it may be required to add [polyfills](#polyfills).
-But some features may behave incorrectly due to a lack of required API support by the browsers.
+React Grid can work in other browsers if they use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API.
+Some of these browsers may require adding [polyfills](#polyfills).
+However, correct functioning in such browsers, as well as in Internet Explorer, is not guaranteed.

 ### Polyfills